sighupio/distribution/docs/releases/unreleased.md

 ### Terraform key deprecation

 The `spec.toolsConfiguration.terraform` field is deprecated in favor of `spec.toolsConfiguration.opentofu`.
-Users are encouraged to migrate to `opentofu` configuration, as the the `terraform` field will be removed in a future version.
+Users are encouraged to migrate to `opentofu` configuration, as the `terraform` field will be removed in a future version.

 ## Upgrade procedure